Treatments for this pest are included in these services:

 Scorpions are some of Arizona’s most notorious and dangerous pests.
 From their large pincers to their venom-filled stingers on the tips of their tails, these arachnids are more than just a nuisance—they’re a threat to your home or business.
 Depending on the species, a scorpion’s sting can induce vomiting, swelling, numbness, and even death for children and the elderly.

 Aside from being potentially deadly, scorpions are also extremely difficult to control.
-Whether you’ve found a scorpion scuttling through your yard or you have a full-blown infestation, Responsible Pest & Scorpion offers effective residential and commercial pest control solutions throughout the Phoenix metro.
+Whether you’ve found a scorpion scuttling through your yard or you have a full-blown infestation, Responsible Pest & Scorpion offers effective residential and commercial pest control solutions throughout the Phoenix metro, Tucson, and beyond.

-Protect your family, employees, or customers from scorpions with monthly services: Request a quote from Responsible Pest & Scorpion Control.
+Protect your family, employees, or customers from scorpions with our services: Request a quote from Responsible Pest & Scorpion Control.

 Types of Scorpions in Arizona